esmini/esmini/Hello-World_coding-example/README.md

 	return 0;
 }
 ```
 Don't worry about the slow vehicle, you'll just drive through it.

-But consider it a challenge to attach a front looking sensor to detect it and have the driver to brake to avoid collision...
+**Challenge**: Attach a front looking sensor to detect it and have the driver to brake to avoid collision...

-#### Python binding
+### Python binding

 A Python wrapper for esmini can easily be created using "ctypes" (thanks David Kaplan for the tip!).
 Run the following script in a folder where the ScenarioEngineDLL library is present:
 ```Python